Can I Submit an Application in any language?

 Who determines the number of recipients each year?

-The judges determine the number of recipients, up to four.
+The judges determine the number of recipients, typically three.

 Judging Process